Question: How can I find out which companies issue preferred shares of stock?

 A preferred stock is a class of ownership in a corporation that has a higher claim on its assets and earnings than common stock.
 Preferred stocks generally have a dividend that must be paid out before dividends to common stockholders, and the stock usually does not carry voting rights.

-Go to the Virtual Business Library's Company & Financial Information section for links to useful resources including a link to the following suggested resource.
+Go to the Business Library's Company & Financial Information section for links to useful resources including a link to the following suggested resource.

 Standard & Poor's NetAdvantage: Go to the Screening tab and choose Equities.
 Choose Equity Details and then Security Type, Preferred Stock.